brickbox-io/brickbox/README.md

 To facilitate the rapid integration of new code the brickbox.io DevOps process includes a set of continuous integration tools.
 These tools are a combination of both best practices and enforced code policies with the aid of GitHub Actions.

+## Admin & Monitoring

+### Service Status

+To quickly see that services are operational the app [django-health-check](https://github.com/KristianOellegaard/django-health-check) has been added.

 ## Directory Structure

 ```default